iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.nhs.covid19.production___4.5 (152)/report.md

 > 1.)
 I found the version Date: 08.02.2021.
 Version 4.
 Release 4.
 Modification (146).
 You need to update the Android help text in Settings: It is in App Info, NOT App-Notification.
 2.)
 My three sons families do not use the app.
 They tell me it doesn't work.
 You need a Basic Test icon that does some basic simple checking and gives reassurance that it's working Currently there is NO feedback to the user whatever !
 How can I sell that?
 Let alone defend the app.
 At least this ver has an icon & help<br> :date: __2021-02-20 17:56:39__

-> Terrible reported in that I had a strange taste in the back of my throat for a few days it said to self isolate for 11 days so I did for a month (it cleared in a few days while isolating) it still says to self isolate for 11 days and to book a test and it's says it and it's been 6 months it just changes the date, (bad taste in throat was because of new dietary supplements)<br> :date: __2021-02-19 19:45:45__

-> Not too obtrusive but also feels like nothings happened.
-Since I'm in the north I should have thought I'd be getting extra notifications but I've only gotten like 2 since I've downloaded it.<br> :date: __2021-02-19 14:13:20__

-> my app has just popped up for monthly check.
-It then told me I have 2 days left of self isolation.
-I had not previously been told I had been in contact so have not been isolating ?
-I have read reviews one of which refers to knowledge articles but how do you view these<br> :date: __2021-02-18 22:31:05__

 #### 1-star reviews